gohugoio/hugo/content/en/hugo-pipes/scss-sass.md

 ---

-Any SASS or SCSS file can be transformed into a CSS file using `resources.ToCSS` which takes two arguments, the resource object and a map of options listed below.
+Any Sass or SCSS file can be transformed into a CSS file using `resources.ToCSS` which takes two arguments, the resource object and a map of options listed below.

 ```go-html-template
 {{ $sass := resources.Get "sass/main.scss" }}